jarulsamy/Twitter-Archive/README.md

 utility for Twitter, allowing users to download/archive all kinds of tweets.

-Originally, before the V2 Twitter API, this app used Selenium to try and scrape the contents of the a users bookmarks page.
+Originally, before the V2 Twitter API, this app used Selenium to try and scrape the contents of a users bookmarks page.
 Now, since the release of the V2 API, the application has been rewritten.
 This new version is much faster and more robust.

 ---